 “Publicly don’t say anything about moving the team.” – P 12, FN 41-42

-By October of 1995, the Browns were still denying the move despite having “consummated” the deal with Baltimore, including through Modell’s son David, who responded to talk radio callers who asked about a “potential” move as follows:
+By October of 1995, the Browns were still denying the move despite having “consummated” the deal with Baltimore, including through Modell’s son David, who unequivocally assured talk radio callers who asked about a “potential” move as follows:

 “That’s baloney.
 No, no, no, [there is absolutely no truth to that].
 Nothing.
 [Cleveland] is my home … where I’ve grown up.
 This is where all my kids are being raised.
 This is where – this is – this is my home.”